Return to the BUILD

 You can see the limited space under the Air Filter to access the Distributor Assembly.
 This is why I did not fully install the Air Filter:

 Now this thing is really looking like a classic 50s engine!
 I can just imagine pumping the gas pedal and jiggling the choke to get the beast to start and the rumble when it comes to life.
 There were a lot of tiny parts in this stage, but they do add a lot of little details to the build.
-Everything in this stage is plastic.

 Stage 10 – Generator, Generator Supports/Connectors/Pulley, Water Pump Housing, Oil Filter